URI Math Placement – ALEKS PPL

 URI uses ALEKS PPL for math placement!
 ALEKS, an adaptive learning platform, employs machine learning to determine the strengths and weaknesses of students.

-Who must take the ALEKS PPL Assessment?
+Who must take the ALEKS PPL Test?
 All incoming students who wish to take MTH math or BAI Business Courses at URI.

-Is Preparing for the ALEKS Placement Exam Necessary?
+Is Preparing for the ALEKS Placement Test Necessary?
 Not Initially.
 Upon your initial attempt, ALEKS employs a diagnostic approach to identify your individual strengths and weaknesses and prepares targeted prep modules for you.
-You are required to work at least 5 hours on modules before the second attempt.
+You are required to work at least 5 hours on the modules before your second attempt.

-Can I retake the ALEKS PPL Assessment?
-Yes, you may take up to 5 Placement Assessments.
-However, to make each attempt worthwhile, you will have to spend at least 5 hours working in your ALEKS Prep and Learning Module between each attempt.
-You will also need to wait a minimum of 24 hours cool-off between each attempt.
+Can I retake the ALEKS PPL Test?
+Yes, you may take the test up to 5 times.
+However, to make each attempt worthwhile, you will have to spend at least 5 hours working on your ALEKS Prep and Learning Module before taking the test again.
+You will also need to wait 24 hours before attempting the test again.

 What is the purpose of placement testing?
-The Placement Assessment results will be used to determine the most appropriate courses for each student as they move forward with college coursework.
-After taking a Placement Assessment, students should meet with their advisor to review their results and enroll in the best classes based on their scores.
+The Placement Test results will be used to determine the most appropriate courses for you as you move forward with your college coursework.
+After taking the Placement Test, you should meet with your advisor to review your results and enroll in the most appropriate classes based on your scores.